-- 7. Identity Applications (for Advanced Edition)
+- 6. Identity Applications (for Advanced Edition)

-- 8. Identity Reporting
+- 7. Identity Reporting

-- 9. Designer
+- 8. Designer

-- 10. Analyzer
+- 9. Analyzer

-- 11. Sentinel Log Management for IGA
+- 10. Sentinel Log Management for IGA

-- 12. Self-Service Password Reset (SSPR)
+- 11. Self-Service Password Reset (SSPR)

-NOTE: Standalone update of SSPR is required if SSPR is installed on a remote server.
+- Standalone update of SSPR is required if SSPR is installed on a remote server. - Make sure to update all Identity Manager components to the latest version if running on the same server.